-Action: Which works best for you, a daily to-do list or a comprehensive list of tasks?
+comprehensive list of tasks?
 How will you record your list (lined tablet, paper planner, or computer software program)?

-2. Organize your life on a weekly basis.

-Every Sunday evening, review your top goals.
+He who every morning plans the transactions of the day and follows out that plan, carries a thread that will guide him through the labyrinth of the most 2.
+Organize your life on a weekly basis. busy life. ~ Victor Hugo Every Sunday evening, review your top goals.
 Plan to spend time each day during the week concentrating on projects with the highest priority level, and you'll be pleasantly surprised with the results.
 Integrate aspects of your long-term goals into your daily to-do list to quickly accomplish your most important projects.

-Action: Choose a quiet place and plot out your activities in a daily planner for the week ahead.

-3. Plan your work

-Set aside 10 to 15 planning minutes at the beginning or end of each day to create a to-do list for your upcoming activities.
+Review your top goals at the beginning of every week and plan your activities around them.
+Action : Choose a quiet place and plot out your activities in a daily planner for the week ahead.
+3. Plan your work Set aside 10 to 15 planning minutes at the beginning or end of each day to create a to-do list for your upcoming activities.
 The key is awareness of your important tasks as you begin each day.
 This advance planning can save you up to an hour each day because you'll work far more efficiently.

-Action: What time of day is best for you to set aside for planning: morning or evening?
+Action : What time of day is best for you to set aside for planning: morning or evening?
 Commit to a time period now.

+As you create your to-do list, number your tasks in order of priority.
+If you need help identifying the most important items